 “Remembering our past by sharing human-centered stories of oppression and triumph is critical to repairing the harm of mass incarceration and identifying a clear path to national and local policy change,” said Glenn E. Martin, founder and president of JustLeadershipUSA.
 “States of Incarceration acknowledges the traumatic generational effects on the communities we’ve failed.
 It builds a new public memory and national narrative that are critical for guiding the path to a more restorative future.”

 For the national summit, 500-plus participants of States of Incarceration — students, formerly incarcerated individuals, and leading national scholars and advocates — gathered to explore the deep historical roots of, and share personal stories connected to, an issue that has had a profound impact on American society.
 Mass incarceration in the United States can be traced to a series of tragic events, “from slavery and settler colonialism to Indian boarding schools and immigrant detention centers,” said Liz Sevcenko, director of The New School’s Humanities Action Lab, the initiative behind States of Incarceration.

 Today the legacies of those injustices take many forms: systemic racism, harsh law enforcement tactics, steep prison sentences, and economic interests that encourage the expansion of the prison-industrial complex, Sevcenko said.
-Though known as the land of the free, the United States has earned the distinction of being the world’s leading jailer: It only makes up five percent of the world’s population, but holds 25 percent of its inmates.
+Cherished as the land of the free, the United States has earned the dubious distinction of being the world’s leading jailer: The country makes up five percent of the world’s population but holds 25 percent of its inmates.

 “We hope to build a platform of collective action to address the origins of the crisis we’re in and the legacies we see today,” Sevcenko said.
 “It includes dialogue about where we’re coming from and where we need to go from here.”